an2in/WannaChamp/Communicate/Communicate.md

 **Note**

 This challenge took me three days to solve.
 Because I was thinking the RSA key for the first part couldn't be cracked :DDD (yeah, it is RSA, bro), I overthought it so much.
+I spent a bunch of time just to find the key in the `.ad1` file ;)), that was very `not so smart`.

 Many thanks to Mr.KetSoSad for giving me a hint about checking the database of the Signal Chat App.
 I overlooked the app many times, thinking Signal was just a normal app (not a chat app, bruhh), until I became hopeless.
 Then Mr.KetSoSad appeared like God to give me a breakthrough hint that helped me solve this challenge.